tzvetanmoev/GlobalWealth/README.md

 In particular, we explore the distribution of wealth across different countries via skyscraper diagrams.

-See the resulting website at [GlobalWealth](https://tzvetanmoev.github.io/GlobalWealth/).
+See the resulting website at [CORE Skyscraper 2](https://tzvetanmoev.github.io/core-skyscraper-2-wealth/).
 </html>